11 Common Issues Found During Home Inspections

 If you’ve escaped plumbing problems and mold, you’re not out of the woods yet.
 Poor drainage is problematic and potentially an inspection buster.
 Keep your eye out for:

-Since a faulty electrical system could cause major damage from a house fire, its condition is essential to the inspection process.
-Professionals will check for small things like non-working switches to larger projects such as damaged and exposed wiring.
+Because a bad electrical system could cause major damage from a house fire, its condition is essential to the inspection process.
+Professionals will check for small things, like non-working switches, to larger projects, such as damaged and exposed wiring.
 They’ll also look for overloaded breakers and an adequate electrical panel.

-You might think of lead paint and asbestos as the most common toxins found in homes, especially in older homes, but there are other toxic materials a home inspection can turn up.
+You might think of lead paint and asbestos as the most common toxins found in homes, especially in older homes, but a home inspection can also turn up other toxic materials.
 Excess radon and carbon monoxide are some examples.
 You can do DIY tests for radon and lead paint, but you need professionals to help with asbestos detection.
-It sounds scary, but not all asbestos needs removal, so contact professionals to help you decide.
+It sounds scary, but not all asbestos needs to be removed, so contact professionals to help you decide.

 Of course, as the home seller, you don’t have to meet or fix all of the problems unearthed during an inspection or appraisal.
 There is room for negotiating points, especially during a robust sellers' market.
 But now that you know what to improve to meet your buyer’s financing needs, you can work with your real estate agent to analyze your finances and determine how much to spend on repairs to market your home to the best buyers.